mytailcaughtonfire/RFD-2022L/README.md

 <h1 align="center"><img src="/Assets/Logo.png" height="20px"/> Rōblox: Freedom Distribution <img src="/Assets/Logo.png" height="20px"/></h1>

-_This is a fork of Roblox Freedom Distribution that aims to add in a July 12, 2022 Rōblox Studio and Client!_
+_This is a fork of Roblox Freedom Distribution that aims to add in a December 8th, 2022 Rōblox Studio and Client!_

 ⚠ This is made with the use of LLMs!